STATES DEPARTMENT OF EDUCATION

 During any period that your loans are in forbearance, you do not have to make payments on those loans, and the loans will not go into default.
 If your loans are already in default, collections will stop.
 This will continue until the loan discharge review process is completed.
 Your servicer will notify you when your loan has been placed into forbearance or stopped collections.
 Until you receive that notice, you should continue to make payments.

-The forbearance or stopped collections will affect all of a borrower's federal loans, including loans that are not eligible for discharge through this form, such as Federal Family Education Loans (FFEL), loans taken out to attend a Heald College program not on the enclosed list of covered programs, or loans taken out to attend another institution.
+The forbearance or stopped collections will affect all of a borrower's federal loans, including loans that are not eligible for discharge through this form, such as Federal Family Education Loans (FFEL), loans taken out to attend an Everest and/or WyoTech program not on the enclosed list of covered programs, or loans taken out to attend another institution.

 Note that interest will continue to accrue on all of these federal loans, including subsidized loans, during the forbearance or stopped collections period.